Re-designing Systemic Training for a Decolonising Era - Call for Papers

 Decolonising Systemic Training

-This call is an invitation to share your experience systemic trainings more culturally relevant.
+This call is an invitation to share your experience systemic trainings more culturally relevant and inclusive.
 We welcome submissions from course leaders, tutors, trainees, external examiners, and institute directors discussing changes to decolonise the training of systemic practice.
 Those involved in systemic training courses are keen to respond to the challenges of social inequalities, new technology and staff and student overload/overwhelm.

 Creating a fresh context